UserCDP/CSE301_project/README.md

 then run the `main` function.
 If you have any issues with the packages follow the instructions and then rerun `:l MineExplorer.hs` inside `ghci`.

 ### How the engine is structured
-The position within the map is stored as a BinTree Zip data type.
+The position within the map is stored as a TerTree Zip data type.

 Each node of this tree contains a value of type NodeInfo, which is a record keeping track of an item and the number of visits at that node, respectively.